 A Business Configuration set (BC Set) is a management tool which help users to record, save and share customized settings.
 Customers can either use BC sets provided by SAP (for select industries) or create their own.

-BC sets are a part of SAP Best Practices that are delivered in the form of preconfigured business settings which can be used to assemble either a prototype or a development system.
+BC sets are a part of SAP Best Practices which are delivered in the form of preconfigured business settings that can be used assembling either a prototype or a development system.
 The user can choose the pre-configuration to be used for implementation of a business scenario via the installation roles.
 When the BC Sets are activated in the development system, configuration settings are automatically carried out and saved in transport requests.
 If necessary, delta configuration is employed to implement further customer-specific requests that are not covered by the SAP Best Practices scenarios.
 The transport requests resulting from the BC Set activation and delta configuration are then imported into the quality assurance or production system.

 When a BC Set is created, values and combinations of values are copied from the original Customizing tables into the BC Set and can be copied into in the tables, views and view clusters in the customer system.
 The BC Sets are always transported into the customer system in which Customizing is performed.
 The loading of BC Sets is logged by the system, i.e. which BC Set was copied when into the system, and any errors which occurred.
 This information is significant for Continuous Change and Upgrade.

 BC Sets are provided by SAP for selected industry sectors, and customers can also create their own.

 BC Sets have been developed to save customizing parameter values from a business point of view, (ie a part of the reference model).
 In order to save the parameters of one Customizing activity for a model element, individual Customizing profiles can be used.
 These can then be grouped to form Business Configuration Sets.

 - Hierarchical BC Set